2018 Modern Slavery Statement

-The use of pre negotiated Frameworks enables the College to call off non-core services knowing that suppliers’ credentials have been tested during the selection process.
-The LUPC also state that they are committed to supporting the UK Government’s national Action Plan to implement the UN Guiding principles on Business and Human rights, and they have already identified material risks in the IT Hardware and Estates Services categories where Hardware originates from China, South Korea and Czech Republic and Cleaning & Security services resourced from the UK.
+The use of pre negotiated Frameworks enables the College to call off non-core services knowing that supplier’s credentials have been tested during the selection process.
+The LUPC also state that they are committed to supporting the UK Government’s national Action Plan to implement the UN Guiding principles on Business and Human rights, and they have already identified material risks in the IT Hardware and Estates Services categories where Hardware originates from East Asia, China, India, Eastern Europe, Mexico and Cleaning & Security services resourced from the UK.

 In addition to the use of Framework agreements Goldsmiths also procures goods, services and works predominantly from small and medium-sized enterprises (SME companies) based in the UK or the EU.
-The Top 5 non-Framework spend categories total a further £11m covering the following categories:
+The Top 10 non-Framework spend totals a further £7m covering the following categories:

 - Estates Services (Main Contractors and Facilities Management).